Ahmedadel87/Tier/docs/documentation.md

   }
   ```
   ommiting `->` is equal to `-> void`.
-  Tier templates are made to be clear and simple, they go in hand with the type inference system using type groups and value groups, for example:
+  Tier templates are made to be clear and simple, they go in hand with the type inference system using type groups and also the trait system, for example:
   ```
   fn add<T>(x: T, y: T) -> T {
     return x + y;